xalfeiran/xalfeiran/README.md

 <h1 align="center">Hola a todos 👋 I'm Xavier Alfeiran</h1>
 <h3 align="center">A 6'5" Web Developer from Mexico 🇲🇽</h3>

-I'm a passionate developer since I was put in front of a Tandy 1000 with the Logo language and learned to draw giving this odd words to the computer and saving them in a 5 1/4 floppy disk (which hours later I broke because it fell between some notebooks in my bag).
+I'm a passionate developer since I was 12 and was in front of a Tandy 1000 with the Logo language and learned to draw giving this odd words to the computer and saving them in a 5 1/4 floppy disk (which hours later I broke because it fell between some notebooks in my bag).
 After that encounter I learned Basic (well GWBASIC), then all the BASIC Flavors, then I was presented to DBASE III Plus so my first formal Application was an accounting utility and was awful.

 I consider myself self taught, Javascript, PHP, C#, Python, Scripting, Linux, Networking, you name it.
 Even though I work as IT Manager, my passion is Programming.
 Mindware is my brand for creating and delivering software based solutions.